Khreat0205/scMILD/README.md

 # scMILD: Single-cell Multiple Instance Learning for Disease classification and associated subpopulation Discovery

-Single-cell transcriptomics enables the study of cellular heterogeneity, but current unsupervised strategies make it challenging to associate individual cells with sample conditions.
 We propose scMILD, a weakly supervised learning framework based on Multiple Instance Learning (MIL), which leverages sample-level labels to identify condition-associated cell subpopulations.
 By treating samples as bags and cells as instances, scMILD effectively learns cell-level representations and improves sample classification performance.

-Evaluated on diverse single-cell RNA-seq datasets, including COVID-19 patient nasal swabs, COVID-19 patient PBMCs, lupus patient PBMCs, and ulcerative colitis samples, scMILD consistently outperformed baseline and state-of-the-art models. scMILD quantified sample condition associations at the cell level, enabling the identification of condition-specific cell subpopulations, which were consistent with the findings of the original studies.
-This demonstrates scMILD's potential for exploring cellular heterogeneity underlying various biological conditions and its applicability in different disease contexts.
+# Usage
+save_dataset_from_adata.py

+# Contact
+scientist0205@snu.ac.kr